akharrou/QuickDocs/In-The-Makings/LLDB.md

 	>
 	> ```shell
 	> -n <process-name> ( --name <process-name> )
-	>	The name of the process to attach to.
+	>	The name of the process, to attach to.
 	>
 	> -p <pid> ( --pid <pid> )
-	>	The process ID of an existing process to attach to.
+	>	The process ID, of an existing process, to attach to.
 	>
 	> -w ( --waitfor )
-	>	Wait for the process with <process-name> to launch.
+	>	Wait for the process, with <process-name>, to launch.
 	>```
 	>
 	> <small> ***Example(s):*** </small>